AnderrAlda/Apollofy-backend/README.md

 ## Used technologies

-FitFlex has been build using the following technologies.
+Apollofy has been build using the following technologies.

 -Typescript
 -React